chiggachiggayeah/weatherman/weatherman.md

 Eleanor exhaled shakily.
 Could this be happening?
 It seemed too simple.
 The nightmare was contained, the spider, now situated in plain sight underneath the jar.
 She walked outside.
 The sky was writhing.
 Where sun had bathed everything, there was now an unassailable veil of melancholy gray.
 The winds and the tumult ceased for a second or two, all sound sucked out of the world by some cosmic vacuum.
 And then it began to rain.
 It didn't stop.

 ### Project Witch Doctor
+(Naram built the machine, with the help of DQ and Jin, thinking he was doing it in secret (with the stolen blueprints) but Idris found out and now she's trying to keep them all safe)

 "Hurry up Franklin.
 I've got five minutes."
 Franklin was close to the floor, vertically challenged, no more than a couple inches over five feet.
 He was also roundish, and clumsy, and still nervous around the President.
 It was only a couple of weeks into the administration, to be fair.
 Nevertheless, he tripped over his feet to her desk, and across it he slid a file, stuffed to the height of turkey club where the sandwich-maker has been incredibly withholding.
 Eleanor Galloway looked at the urgently red stamped title and scoffed.